-The onboarding EPs will review the vocabulary and messaging standards and reporting requirements.
+The onboarding providers will review the vocabulary and messaging standards and reporting requirements.
 They'll generate and validate test messages using a standard tool, submitting the results to us.

 - Initial submission

 Once your agency is ready to generate messages with the required standards, a test message will be sent using one of the secure methods.
 We'll validate this HL7 CDA message.
-Completion of Step 3 meets Meaningful Use Stage 1 attestation requirements.
+Completion of Step 3 meets Promoting Interoperability Stage 1 attestation requirements.

 Once your HL7 CDA message has been validated and a secure method of transfer has been successfully tested, ongoing production level data will be transferred from your system on at least a monthly basis.
 These messages will be evaluated for vocabulary standards.
 The reports received will be matched against disease reports received from your facility from traditional methods.